UCL-Biosciences/Auto-Prot/README.md

 - For R-based differential expression:
   `conda env create -f configs/auto-prot-env-limma-windowsOS.yml`

-Activate the environment with: `conda activate auto-proteomics`
+Activate the environment with: `conda activate auto-proteomics`.
+If you keep getting a message about running `git init`, try running `source activate`.
+You might have to do that at the start of every session.

 *Optional* After creating the conda environment, run: `pre-commit install`.
 This sets up automatic code formatting and linting before each commit.